 Hosted by the Bitfury Group and Bill Tai at Sir Richard Branson's Kasbah Tamadot in Morocco

-This inimitable Blockchain Summit, hosted annually by Bitfury and Bill Tai on Sir Richard Branson's Necker Island, is a gathering place for tech experts, world leaders and global changemakers to discuss the applications of blockchain technology for good.
+This inimitable Blockchain Summit, hosted annually by Bitfury and Bill Tai, is a gathering place for tech experts, world leaders and global changemakers to discuss the applications of blockchain technology for good.
 This year, the invite-only summit will be hosted at Sir Richard Branson's Moroccan oasis, the Kasbah Tamadot.

 Valery Vavilov, CEO and co-founder of The Bitfury Group